-The biggest shopping day of the year is about to happen next week.
-I’m pretty sure it now rivals and perhaps beats out Boxing Day sales.
+The biggest shopping day of the year is about to happen in a few weeks.
+I’m pretty sure it now rivals and perhaps beats out Boxing Day sales in Canada.
 Black Friday can be a fantastic time to score great deals on Christmas gifts.
 It can especially be a great time to shop if you know a few tips and tricks to make your shopping successful.

 Here are 9 excellent Black Friday shopping tips:

 Coming up next week, I will have my annual list (it’s giant!) of Canadian Black Friday deals.
 Simply peruse the list to find the stores that interest you, click the links, then start shopping from the comfort of your own home!